PashavanBijlert/MuSkeMo/README.md

 MuSkeMo also provides an OpenSim importer.
 Currently, this only works with OpenSim models that were created using the MuSkeMo_to_OpenSim utility script (see below), using global-coordinates.
 A more generic OpenSim importer is planned for version 0.8.0.

-As of version 0.7.1, development for a Gaitsym (2019) importer has been started.
-It is currently not fully-featured.
+As of version 0.7.2, MuSkeMo includes a Gaitsym (2019) importer.
+It is currently not fully-featured, but imports bodies, joints, and muscles (DampedSpring elements are treated as muscles).
+Muscles that include wrapping are currently not supported, and contact geometry is ignored.
+Visual geometry can be imported, but requires the user to type the name of the containing folder in "Gaitsym geometry folder".
+The geometries must be in a subdirectory of the model directory.

 Future updates will also support Hyfydy model import.